 Relationship between FortiClient EMS, FortiGate, and FortiClient

-FortiClient EMS can be used in standalone mode or integrated with FortiGate.
-The following section illustrates the topology for each configuration and the GUI differences between the scenarios.
+You can use FortiClient EMS in standalone mode or integrated with FortiGate.
+The following section illustrates the topology for each configuration and the differences between the scenarios.

-For details, see the FortiClient 6.2 Compliance Guide.
+For details, see the FortiClient 6.4 Compliance Guide.